 Schuyler is the Voice for Trans Inclusion: The first trans athlete to compete in any sport on an NCAA D1 men’s team, and the only to have competed for all four years.
-He is an internationally-celebrated inspirational speaker, author and a respected advocate for inclusion, body-positivity, and mental health awareness.
+He is an internationally-celebrated inspirational speaker, author and a respected advocate for inclusion, body acceptance, and mental health awareness.

 Schuyler’s wrote his first book – Obie is Man Enough (Crown – Random House) Pub date: September 7, 2021.